nitedani/shrink-ray/README.md

 You can achieve this by calling `res.flush()` when you need the data written to actually make it to the client.

-(Note that since brotli does not support `flush`, brotli will never be used as compression for server-sent events.)

 ```js
 const shrinkRay = require('shrink-ray-current');